our Case

 Illinois Right to Life v.
 Pritzker

 Illinois Right to Life v.
-Pritzker centers on the governor’s willingness to excuse some organizations from the limits in his executive orders, but not all.
+Pritzker centered on the governor’s willingness to excuse some organizations from the limits in his executive orders, but not all.

-Since March 2020, Illinois Gov. J.B.
-Pritzker has placed strict limits on gatherings of greater than 10 individuals due to the coronavirus pandemic.
-Even when Illinois enters Phase 4 of its reopening plan, currently scheduled for June 26, 2020, crowd sizes will remain limited to 50 people.
+In March 2020, Illinois Gov. J.B.
+Pritzker placed strict limits on gatherings of greater than 10 individuals due to the coronavirus pandemic.
+Even when Illinois enters Phase 4 of its reopening plan, crowd sizes remained limited to 50 people.

-Although the rate of new COVID-19 cases in Illinois continues to drop, Pritzker has said that limits on gatherings will remain in place until a “vaccine or an effective treatment” is found.
-Meanwhile, the governor has marched in and endorsed the speech of other advocacy groups who have held large-scale rallies in recent weeks.
+Although the rate of new COVID-19 cases in Illinois continued to drop, Pritzker said that limits on gatherings would remain in place until a “vaccine or an effective treatment” was found.
+Meanwhile, the governor marched in and endorsed the speech of other advocacy groups who held large-scale rallies during that time.

 The issues Illinois Right to Life works on are deeply personal.
 They are not easily discussed over the internet; in-person, human-to-human interactions are the best ways for the organization to compassionately share its views.
-But the governor’s executive order prohibits Illinois Right to Life from hosting in-person events and activities.
-Rallies, workshops, fundraisers and educational programs are rendered impossible.
-The governor’s restrictions stifle Illinois Right to Life’s ability to share their message with the public.
+But the governor’s executive order prohibited Illinois Right to Life from hosting in-person events and activities.
+Rallies, workshops, fundraisers and educational programs were rendered impossible.
+The governor’s restrictions stifled Illinois Right to Life’s ability to share their message with the public.

 Jeffrey Schwab